INTRODUCTION

 FOCUS ON INTRINSIC VALUE

-o Issuing additional share capital when the stock market attaches too high a value to the company’s shares relative to their intrinsic value.
+Issuing additional share capital when the stock market attaches too high a value to the company’s shares relative to their intrinsic value.

 o Repurchasing shares when the market underprices them relative to their intrinsic value.

-o Paying for acquisitions with shares instead of cash when the market overprices them relative to their intrinsic value.
+Paying for acquisitions with shares instead of cash when the market overprices them relative to their intrinsic value.

+Two things must be kept in mind regarding this aspect of market deviations.
+Firstly, these decisions must be grounded in a strong business strategy that creates shareholder value.
 Secondly, managers should be cautious of analyses claiming to highlight market deviations.
-Furthermore, the deviations should be significant in both size and duration.
+Furthermore, the variations should be significant in both size and duration.
 Provided that a company’s share price eventually returns to its intrinsic value, in the long run, managers would benefit from using a discounted cash-flow approach for strategic decisions.
+It can thus be summarized that the evidence strongly suggests that the market reflects intrinsic value for strategic business decisions.

 INVESTING IRRATIONALITIES

-Often turbulence in the market isn’t linked to any perceivable event but investor psychology.
+Often, turbulence in the market isn’t linked to any perceivable event but investor psychology.
 A fair amount of portfolio losses can be traced back to investor choices and reasons for making them.
 I want to point out some of the ways by which investors unthinkingly inflict problems on themselves:

 Herding